Click button to advance to topic of interest.

 Senior Games is a holistic approach to body, mind and spirit staying fit, while enjoying the company of friends, family, spectators, and volunteers.

 All Johnston County residents ages 55 and over are eligible to participate.
-Clayton Parks & Recreation organizes and runs the games at venues all around the county.
+Clayton Parks & Recreation, Benson Parks and Recreation, Smithfield Parks and Recreation, and Selma Parks and Recreation organize and run the games at venues all around the county.
 Athletic events include basketball, shuffleboard, horseshoes, cycling, bowling, bocce, golf, billiards, croquet, spin casting, swimming, tennis, and track and field.

 Arts events include heritage (quilting, knitting, needlework and more), literary (essays, poems, short stories and life experiences), visual (acrylics, drawing, photography and more) and performance (comedy, drama, vocal, dance and instrumental).